John 17:20-26 and Waldenström's Commentary

 - The Lord expresses it, as near and certainly imminent, as though it were already accomplished.
 He regards it as though he were no longer in the world, but had already entered the heavenly glory.
 That glory, which the father should now give him, was the glory that he had before with the father, before the world was created (verse 5).
 See Philippians 2:9.
 That glory he gave to the believers.
 This is their property in hope (Romans 8:24).
 They are now co-inheritors with Christ (Romans 8:17).
 They also received the Holy Spirit as a pledge of that inheritance (Ephesians 1:14).
 But upon the return of the Lord, they shall enter into a genuine possession of it (chapter 14:3, Romans 8:17, Philippians 3:20 f., Colossians 3:4).
 Note how the Lord teaches his disciples to think about the future glory with such certainty, as if it were already here.

 - Look at Ephesians 4:4.
 For the believers' common eternal glory, there is a powerful bond of unity between them.

 Verse 23 — I in them and you in me,1 that they may become perfect in one,2 so that the world may understand3 that you4 have sent me5 and have loved them6 as you have loved me.7 (See I John 1:3, 3:24).

-It is in the original text a strong emphasis on the word
+- It is in the original text a strong emphasis on the word "YOU."

 Verse 24 — Father, what you have given me, I will that, wherever I am, there even shall these be with me,1 that they may see2 my3 glory, which you have given me4 because you have loved me before the world was created.5 (See John 12:26, 14:3)